crcadwell/cadwell2020/README.md

 ================================
 For quantitative analysis of clones and connectivity data, we used the [DataJoint](https://github.com/datajoint) data management framework implemented in Matlab, which utilizes a relational database model for organizing, populating, and querying data.

-Analysis of gene expression data was performed using packages previously developed in R bioconductor.
+Analysis of gene expression data was performed using packages previously developed in R Bioconductor.

 Modeling of the cortical circuit was done in Python.